rbw/flask-journey/README.rst

 It uses and is compatible with the standard Flask blueprint system, is modular and doesn't depend on anything special.

+In my opinion, this is pretty much all you need to get your base REST API up and running with Flask.

 Highlights
 ----------